discoverygarden/islandora_paged_content_pdf_batch/README.md

 The base ZIP preprocessor can be called as a drush script (see `drush help islandora_paged_content_pdf_batch_preprocess` for additional parameters):

+Drush made the `target` parameter reserved as of Drush 7.
+To allow for backwards compatability this will be preserved.
+The `target` option requires the full path to your archive from root directory. e.g. /var/www/drupal/sites/archive.zip

+Drush 7 and above:

+`drush -v -u 1 --uri=http://localhost islandora_paged_content_pdf_batch_preprocess --scan_target=/path/to/archive.zip --content-model=islandora:bookCModel --parent=islandora:bookCollection`

+Drush 6 and below:

 `drush -v -u 1 --uri=http://localhost islandora_paged_content_pdf_batch_preprocess --target=/path/to/archive.zip --content-model=islandora:bookCModel --parent=islandora:bookCollection`

 This will populate the queue (stored in the Drupal database) with base entries.